235hana/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to Bill's blog!
 ---
+I want to make a huge progress in the recent furture!